-THIS YEAR, ELECTION DAY IS NOVEMBER 3, 2015.
+THIS YEAR, ELECTION DAY IS NOVEMBER 7, 2017.
 I hope this website will provide you with information about my service as an alderman at large as you consider the candidates.
 I want to thank you for visiting my web site and I thank the residents of Somerville for having given me an opportunity to serve as an alderman at large.
 This “hands on” experience at the level of government closest to the people has taught me a great deal about being an effective representative.
-During these years, I have tried to think of creative solutions to the pressing problems facing our community, and working with my colleagues to build a consensus to implement those solutions.
-I have tried to highlight my background and stance on the important issues facing our community in this site.
+During these years, I have offered creative and progressive solutions to the pressing problems facing our community, and worked with my colleagues to build a consensus to implement those solutions.
+Feel free to to explore my background and stance on the important issues facing our community in this site.

 Here is a link to my Facebook page https://www.facebook.com/aldermanwhite